Lowellowuor/Agritech-Market-Match-Platform/README.md

 There are several ways of editing your application.

-**Use Lovable**
+**Use bolt.new**

-Simply visit the [Lovable Project](https://lovable.dev/projects/e0b8c1cd-7514-4ad2-a18d-ac260ef379ec) and start prompting.
+Simply visit the [bolt.new Project](https://bolt.new.dev/projects/e0b8c1cd-7514-4ad2-a18d-ac260ef379ec) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made via bolt.new will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.
+Pushed changes will also be reflected in bolt.new.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)